ronen-aniti-projects/Solving-8Puzzle-BFS/README.md

 2. Run `proj1_ronen_aniti.py`.
 Modify the start and goal configuration (bottom of file) to test different cases.
 3. Animate the results by running `Animate.py`, a Python file I include in this repository, which was provided to us in class.

-## What Libraris I Used in this Code
+## What Libraries I Used in this Code
 ### For My Solution, proj1_ronen_aniti.py:
 For my solution, proj1_ronen_aniti.py, I use the `queue` module, which belongs to the Python standard library.
 I don't use any other libraries.
 ### For `Animate.py`, provided by the instructor: